drydenb/drydenb.github.io/README.md

-# Personal Website
+# dryden bouamalay

-A simple personal website.
-Currently based on the template provided by David Miller at `https://github.com/BlackrockDigital/startbootstrap-creative.git`, but modified for my own use.
+Modified from the template provided by David Miller at `https://github.com/BlackrockDigital/startbootstrap-creative.git`.